MaverickEngine/headlineengine-deploy/readme.txt

 == Screenshots ==

-1. HeadlineEngine in action.
+1. HeadlineEngine in the Gutenberg editor.
+2. HeadlineEngine in the Classic editor.
-2. Customise settings to suit your audience.
+3. Customise settings to suit your audience.

 == Changelog ==